wjcaiii/Thesis/README.md

-#### This repository only includes the coding used for my thesis, as well as the narrative perspective information of 30 books.
-Unfortunately, the other data utilized in this study cannot be shared due to ethical considerations.
+#### This repository includes only the coding used for my thesis and the narrative perspective information of 30 books.
+Unfortunately, the other data used in this study cannot be shared due to ethical considerations.